MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 d.
 Verify that VLAN traffic is traveling over trunk interface F0/1.

 Can S1 ping S2?

-YES Can PC-A ping PC-B?
-YES Can PC-A ping PC-C?
-NO Can PC-B ping PC-C?
-NO Can PC-A ping S1?
-NO Can PC-B ping S2?
-NO Can PC-C ping S2?
-NO
+> YES

+Can PC-A ping PC-B?

+> YES

+Can PC-A ping PC-C?

+> NO

+Can PC-B ping PC-C?

+> NO

+Can PC-A ping S1?

+> NO

+Can PC-B ping S2?

+> NO

+Can PC-C ping S2?

+> NO

 If you answered no to any of the above questions, explain below.

+> Devices on different VLANS and/or subnets

 ### Step 2: Manually configure trunk interface F0/1.